What is 'Brexit?'

 I am an EU/EEA national living in the Isle of Man, has my status already changed?

 No, there has been no change to the status of EU or European Economic Area (EEA) nationals in the UK/Isle of Man, as a result of the referendum.
-The UK remains a member of the EU until 29 March 2019.
+There will be no change to this status until the UK ceases to be an EU member state.

 Will EU/EEA nationals living in the Isle of Man have different status to those living in the UK?